Texas High Net Worth Divorces

 If no such agreement exists, however, methods for distinguishing separate from community property at the end of the marriage will vary, depending upon the type of asset.

 At Goranson Bain Ausley, our goal is to educate you on your options so you have more control over your future.
-Our experienced Austin, Dallas, Fort Worth, Granbury, and Plano high-net-worth divorce attorneys have the skills you need to negotiate a resolution in your divorce that meets your needs.
+Our experienced Austin, Dallas, Fort Worth, Granbury, Plano, Midland, and San Antonio high-net-worth divorce attorneys have the skills you need to negotiate a resolution in your divorce that meets your needs.
 And if litigation can’t be avoided, our expertise in high-asset, high-net-worth divorce cases is well-known and respected throughout the state of Texas.
 Contact us today for a consultation to determine if we’re the right fit for your needs.

 Get Started Online

 Save time and costs.
-Before your consultation, use our confidential online questionnaire to receive a personalized information pack in minutes.
+Before your consultation, complete our confidential online questionnaire to receive a personalized information pack in minutes.